katan42/project_sandbox/check-namelist/README.md

 - 🌏 Account for cultural naming conventions
 - 🚫 Avoid matching the same person twice
 - 💾 Remember past corrections

 ---

+### 🎚 Deterministic Before Fuzzy

+Matching happens in tiers:

+- 🥇 Strong token-based matches
+- 🥈 Token overlap
+- 🥉 Strict fuzzy fallback

+This keeps suggestions intuitive and grounded.

+---

+### 🔐 One-to-One Mapping

+Once a participant is matched, they cannot be reused.

+This prevents accidental double assignments and keeps reconciliation clean.

+---

+### 🧾 Persistence

+When a mismatch is resolved, the decision is saved.

+The same correction does not need to be made twice.

+Over time, the tool builds memory.

+---